DKilgore318/foundryvtt-whitehack-4e/README.md

 ## License

 This unofficial system requires Whitehack, &copy;2013&ndash;2023 Christian Mehrstam.
-You can find it [here](https://whitehackrpg.wordpress.com).

-Whitehack is an RPG trademark through established use, owned by Christian Mehrstam.
+**Whitehack** is an RPG trademark through established use, owned by Christian Mehrstam.

 This third party product is unaffiliated.

-The Whitehack name is used with permission (Permission not yet explicitly obtained for this fork).
+The **Whitehack** name is used with permission.

+Also note that the following are copyright of Whitehack's author, all rights reserved.
+This material is used with permission:

+- Brave quirk descriptions
+- Clever knack descriptions
+- Strong combat option descriptions
+- Reference documents within the **Whitehack 4e Game Reference** journal
+- Roll tables

+See the **Whitehack** website for more information, including links to purchase game books: [https://whitehackrpg.wordpress.com/](<https://whitehackrpg.wordpress.com/>)

 ## Credits